 24. The Group of Experts discussed how various energy assets contribute to maintaining and improving grid reliability, featuring examples from different countries to highlight effective strategies and solutions.

-25. The panel concluded that utilities, regulators, and policymakers must prioritize reliability and resilience in the electricity system.
+25. The panel concluded that utilities, regulators, and policymakers might prioritize reliability and resilience in the electricity system.
 It also highlighted that different energy resources impact supply reliability differently: renewable sources like solar, wind, hydro, and geothermal are sustainable and reduce emissions but pose challenges due to their variability.
-In contrast, fossil fuels and nuclear power provide stable, dispatchable electricity, crucial for baseload demand but have environmental and risk concerns.
+In contrast, fossil fuels and nuclear power provide stable, dispatchable electricity, crucial for baseload demand

 26. The panel further concluded that energy storage technologies and smart grid solutions are vital in managing renewable energy variability, with batteries and pumped hydro storage balancing supply and demand.
 These technologies need continued advancement and supportive policies.
 It also concluded that demand-side management promotes efficient energy use, reduces peak demand, and integrates distributed resources.